Gretchen Walsh: 2022 International Team Trials

 Walsh ranked 22nd in the preliminary heats of the 100 meter freestyle on day one of the 2022 US International Team Trials in Greensboro, North Carolina, in April, not advancing to the final with her time of 55.57 seconds.
 The following day, she tied for fourth-rank in the prelims heats of the 50 meter butterfly with a personal best time of 25.98 seconds, advancing to the evening final.
 She placed fourth in the final with a personal best time of 25.97 seconds.
 On day three, she qualified for the final of the 50 meter backstroke ranking eighth in the prelims heats with a personal best time of 28.26 seconds.
-Lowering her personal best time to a 27.78 in the final, she placed fifth.
+She placed fifth in the final, lowering her personal best time to a 27.78.
 Day four, she ranked 15th in the prelims heats of the 100 meter backstroke, qualifying for the b-final with a 1:01.25.
-She decided not to compete the event in the b-final.
+She decided not to compete in the event in the B-final.
 In her final event, the 50 meter freestyle on the fifth and final day, she ranked sixth in the prelims heats with a 24.88 and qualified for the final.
 She placed third in the final with a personal best time of 24.53 seconds, just 0.03 seconds behind the first-place finisher.
-Three months later, she lowered her personal best time in the 50 meter freestyle again, this time to a 24.47, at the 2022 US National Championships and took second-place.
+Three months later, she lowered her personal best time in the 50 meter freestyle again, this time to a 24.47, at the 2022 US National Championships and took second place.
+Two days before her 50 meter freestyle personal best time, she won the national title in the 100 meter butterfly with a time of 57.44 seconds.